emilybache/GildedRose-Refactoring-Kata/README.md

 better practice at handling a legacy code situation if you do this Kata in the original C#.
 However, I think this kata is also really useful for practicing writing good tests using different frameworks and approaches, and the small changes I've made help with that.
 I think it's also interesting to compare what the refactored code and tests look like in different programming languages.

-I wrote this article ["Writing Good Tests for the Gilded Rose Kata"](http://coding-is-like-cooking.info/2013/03/writing-good-tests-for-the-gilded-rose-kata/) about how you could use this kata in a [coding dojo](https://leanpub.com/codingdojohandbook).
+I use this kata as part of my work as a technical coach.
+I wrote a lot about the coaching method I use in this book [Technical Agile Coaching with the Samman method](https://leanpub.com/techagilecoach).
+A while back I wrote this article ["Writing Good Tests for the Gilded Rose Kata"](http://coding-is-like-cooking.info/2013/03/writing-good-tests-for-the-gilded-rose-kata/) about how you could use this kata in a [coding dojo](https://leanpub.com/codingdojohandbook).

 ## How to use this Kata